AlxcNL/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 This system requires both high **data consistency** and **fast access** to frequently used information.
 When patient data is updated, it must be stored immediately in both the cache and the authoritative data source.
 This ensures that all reads — whether from cache or the authoritative data source — return the most recent information.

 - **Write-through** ensures that every change is immediately written to both the cache and the authoritative data source.
-  ➤ This guarantees consistency between what’s stored and what’s shown.
+  ➤ This guarantees consistency between what’s stored (authoritative data source) and what’s shown (the cache).

 - **Read-through** allows the application to access patient data through the cache transparently.
   ➤ If the data isn’t in the cache, it’s automatically loaded from the authoritative data source and cached for next time.